 Anyone can choose to become a voting member of CKISS free of charge by signing up using our online membership form or in person at an event, meeting or presentation.
 The CKISS collects information on our members in order to understand and serve the membership, attract more members to events (AGM) and utilize keen volunteers.
-A membership drive runs annually from May-June in order to expand the organization's reach.
+Members are actively recruited during the field season.